+Update December 2019: Report update for November remains current and correct.
+Delivery of the new service scheduling module is critical to providing robust performance metrics.
+Details contained within 4.2 provide the timing for delivery of 4.4 Performance Indicators.

+Work has restarted in delivering the new service scheduling module.
+Use of the tablets to improve the job card process has also been affected as Civica has changed the platform on which this sits.
+Revised tablets are now required.
+Work to deliver this module is underway and on track for delivery within the timescales set.

-FUNDAMENTAL 1 Fundamental 4.1 Implementation of SIGNIFICANT 0 Fundamental 4.1 Implementation of HOUSEKEEPING 3 Fundamental 4.1 Implementation of Action Plan The organisation should seek to complete the implementation of its action plan.
+GENERAL DATA PROTECTION REGULATION (GDPR) - SATISFACTORY ASSURANCE February 2019 FUNDAMENTAL 1 SIGNIFICANT 0 HOUSEKEEPING 3

+Fundamental 4.1 Implementation of Action Plan

+The organisation should seek to complete the implementation of its action plan.

 We acknowledge the approach being taken to complete the Information Asset Register and this should look to be completed as soon as is practical.

-It will require management commitment ensure it is implemented in a timely man nt and oversight of management t Implementation Target Date: (1) 1 st M larch 2019 (2) Ongoing Person Responsible: Steven Morris - Head of Information Management Initial Management Response: artment will undertake a summary rep eady by the next SORB (March app s as usual and is a long term work.
-A or approval.
-The plan now includes b Update April 2019: Nationally a delay has occurred in the approved Information Asset Database being rolled out to forces.
+It will require management commitment and adequate resource to implement and oversight of management to ensure it is implemented in a timely manner.

+Implementation Target Date: (1) 1st March 2019 (2) Ongoing

+Person Responsible: Steven Morris - Head of Information Management

+- (1) The information Management department will undertake a summary report of overall GDPR compliance for the DCC and SORB which will be ready by the next SORB (March approx). - (2) The Info Asset Register is business as usual and is a long term work.
+A roll out plan has been formalised and will be presented to the DCC for approval.
+The plan now includes back office functions.

+Update April 2019: Nationally a delay has occurred in the approved Information Asset Database being rolled out to forces.
 This was due to the software provider wishing to do a joint roll out once all purchase orders had been paid.
 Due to a lack of progress they have now decided to proceed with the roll out and this is to be done imminently.
 SORB did not get an opportunity to approve the IAO roll out plan and this will be taken there again at the next meeting.

-Update May 2019: Action 1 - This has been completed by Operating model.
-However the report its completed in time for the next SORB. completed in time for the next SORB.
+Update May 2019:

+Action 1 - This has been completed by the GDPR Project Manager who is now working on the Target Operating model.
+However the report itself needs a review by the Information Manager and this will not be completed in time for the next SORB.

 Action 2 - The database has now arrived along with a new product from the Home Office that captures the information assets uploaded via PND and assesses their data quality.
 It is expected that the information asset work will take a 12 month rolling program of work.
 Members of the Information Management Department have completed 3 training courses so far in order to understand and maximise its capabilities.

-Update August 2019: Action 1 - This has been completed an attached. nd the draft report is now ready for S ORB.
-A copy of the report is
+Action 1 - This has been completed and the draft report is now ready for SORB/JARAP.
+A copy of the report is attached.
+Completed